thewca/wca-documents/documents/policies/external/Competition Requirements.md

    1. WCA Delegates should allow a suitable time frame for competitions to be announced after they are confirmed to the WCA Competition Announcement Team.
 2. Comply with the [WCA Regulations](wca{regulations}).
 3. Comply with all [WCA Policies](wca{documents}).
 4. Be open to all competitors and spectators who wish to attend, up to the maximum capacity stated on the website or otherwise permitted by the venue.
+   1. Any restrictions placed on competitors and/or spectators who can attend must be publicly outlined in the competition information section and approved by the WCA Board or WCA Competition Announcement Team.
 5. Be held on a single date or on two or more consecutive days.
 6. Have at least one official event.
 7. Have at least one competitor.